harvard-dce/canvas-docker/README.md

 ## Overview

-This project aims to provide a simple, containerized Canvas instance running separate, networked containers for canvas, postgres and redis.
-The initial container provisioning via the Dockerfile follows the Canvas "Production Start".
-However, it was created for the purposes of developing and testing LTI applications, not for running a production Canvas.
+**docker-canvas** aims to provide a simple, disposable, containerized Canvas instance for fast(ish) integration testing of LTI applications.

 ## Prerequisites